JMRI/JMRI/lib/README.md

-This is the JMRI "lib" directory, available as the "lib" directory in JMRI/JMRI Git.
-These are the binary files, typically .jars, needed at build and run time.
+This is the JMRI distributed "lib" directory, available as the "lib" directory in JMRI/JMRI Git.
+These are the library files, .jars and others, needed at build and run time.

 ## Contents: